DMackRus/OSRS-Flipping-Assistant/README.md

 - Add a requirements.txt to easily install dependancies

+- Add a display image for the item that is currently being plotted.

 ### Stretch goals

 - Ability to log items bought and quantities, as well as when sold to track how well flipping is going.

-- Machine intelligence algorithm for buying and selling?
-(Probably wont bother)
+- AI to learn trends to advise for buying and selling? (overkill but why not eh?)